 Zeus and Apollo are featured on Chronicle Books’ list of bookstore cats!

 Henrietta was a little stray who started hanging around the bookstore’s parking lot in fall of 2011, when she was just a few weeks old.
 She was very shy, but eventually found her way into our back room and took up residence there.
 For months we thought she was a boy, and we named her Henry, after Henry Miller…so you can imagine our surprise when “Henry” went into heat!
-Unfortunately she never got used to anyone except employee Bob, so in June 2013 she went to live with Bob at home, where she now happily resides.
+Unfortunately she never got used to anyone except employees Bob and Lisa, so in June 2013 she went home to live with Bob.
+After Bob passed away in 2022, she was adopted by Lisa.

 Zola (aka The One-Eyed Pirate Kitty) came to us on May 6, 2006, after being rescued by our fabulous writer friend Christa Faust.
 Zola spent the first two years of her life in a wire-mesh hamster cage, and received no veterinary care; untreated infections caused her to lose one eye and several teeth, and left her with a scar on the remaining eye and a loss of muscle tone.
 Amazingly enough, she not only survived, but was affectionate and friendly.
 Unfortunately, Zola passed away on March 26, 2011, due to complications from an uncommon disease called idiopathic chylothorax.